alyssawinn/team-profile-generator/README.md

   N/A

   ## Tests
   Each of the class constructors have been tested.
-To do your own tests, use the command 'npm run test' in the terminal to see each of the tests in the __tests__ directory pass.
+To do your own tests, install Jest using the command 'npm install --save-dev jest' in your terminal and then use the command 'npm run test' to see each of the tests in the __tests__ directory pass.

   ## Questions
   If you have any questions, please contact me at [alyssawinn2@gmail.com](mailto:alyssawinn2@gmail.com) or visit my GitHub page [here](https://github.com/alyssawinn/)